 The “girl next door” of ballet flats, the Emmie flat by Lucky Brand has wide appeal.
 With leather uppers, rubber soles, cushioned insoles, and gently rounded toes, this style checks all the ballet boxes.
 And since they’re in the $50 price range (and you can often find them on sale for as low as in the $30s), they fit your budget, too.

 Prada Point Toe Ballet Flat

 Looking for a ballet flat that’s a little edgier than the round-toe classic?
-Consider Prada’s version, with a leg-lengthening pointed toe and a tiny gold logo charm to subtly telegraph your designer taste (and budget).
+Consider Prada’s Italian-made shoe, with a leg-lengthening pointed toe and a tiny gold logo charm to subtly telegraph your designer taste (and budget).
 A small stacked heel gives you a little lift, and the leather lining keeps your feet comfortable all day long.